Do You Want to Make Kombucha?

 If you are a bit of a health-conscious person, or have ever perused the natural foods section of your local grocery store, it is likely you have come across kombucha before.
 Maybe you have gone as far as even trying some!
 Next, intrigued by the product, you may have stumbled down the Google rabbit hole of information on the pros and cons of kombucha consumption?
 Then, after your hours of “research,” you arrived at idea that you would like to try to make kombucha yourself and see what all the fuss is about.
 Does this sound like you?
 Well, let me share with you our experience and how we make kombucha, and maybe it will help you along your path to enjoying the kombucha-making process, too!

 THE ORIGINS OF OUR KOMBUCHA JOURNEY

-Facilitating the cycle of the SCOBY, or making kombucha, has been a monthly ritual of ours for many years.
+Facilitating the cycle of the SCOBY, or making time to make kombucha, has been a monthly ritual of ours for many years.
 I am not sure what originally prompted our interest in this probiotic beverage.
 I know my father-in-law had dabbled with it way back, and we remembered his stories of friends that had touted the benefits of this “fermented mushroom” elixir.
-We had tried a few times in earlier years to get a routine going with it, making a batch or two, but never with any consistency.
+We had tried a few times, in earlier years, to make kombucha and get a routine going with it, making a batch or two, but never with any consistency.
 Then, as kombucha became more mainstream and began appearing in regular grocery stores, we started buying it fairly regularly, as a healthier beverage treat.
-After awhile, the cost of our regular consumption encouraged us to give making our own another go.
+After awhile, the cost of our regular consumption and the high sugar content of many commercial brands encouraged us to give making our own another go.